google/comprehensive-rust/src/unsafe-rust/unsafe.md

 * **Safe Rust:** memory safe, no undefined behavior possible.
 * **Unsafe Rust:** can trigger undefined behavior if preconditions are violated.

-We will be seeing mostly safe Rust in this course, but it's important to know what Unsafe Rust is.
+We saw mostly safe Rust in this course, but it's important to know what Unsafe Rust is.

 Unsafe code is usually small and isolated, and its correctness should be carefully